bradbunce/react-client-sdk/examples/flag-based-logger/README.md

          // Set up a listener for flag changes to handle log level changes const handleFlagChange = (changes) => {
+           // Get the flag key used by the logger (same as what you configured when creating the logger) const flagKey = 'custom-log-level'; // Use the same key you configured for the logger

-           // If the sdk-log-level flag changes, re-identify with the current context const logLevelChange = changes['sdk-log-level'] || changes['sdkLogLevel'];
+           // If the log level flag changes, re-identify with the current context const logLevelChange = changes[flagKey];

            if (logLevelChange) {
              // Get the new log level